bassistTech/rayTrace/readme.md

 * Crude ray aiming
 * Optimization is crude but works

-## Immediate plans

-* Demonstrate more stuff
-* Make breaking changes!
-* As useful "features" emerge, move them out of the notebooks and into the Python library.

-## Non plans
+## What it doesn't do

-* Any kind of GUI or general purpose "software."
+* I draw the line at creating any kind of GUI or general purpose "software."
+My reason is that doing so increases the size and complexity of the project, exponentially.
 * Turning this into an optics textbook.
 That's too much, and there are already good textbooks.

 ## My evaluation so far

 Since I use one of the "big" commercial packages at my day job, it's easy to identify pro's and con's versus my own code.
-The commercial packages still have some outstanding advantages that would be hard to live without:
+The commercial packages still have some outstanding advantages that would be hard to live without, either for commercial design or education:

 * Computation speed, when it's necessary to analyze lots of rays.

 * My program doesn't handle configurations, tolerance analysis, thermal design, CAD output...
+The list goes on and on.

 * Proliferation of features.
 The sheer number of these features embodies years of effort.
 Some of them incorporate domain knowledge that I don't possess, either because it's proprietary or I haven't learned it yet.
 If you want to add them to my package, you have to program them yourself.